belvoirwriting/vobwg202402/src/posts/random.md

 ---
 The next meeting will be on Tuesday 9 July 2024.
 Same time, same venue.
 8pm in the Parish Room in the Old School next to Bottesford Library.

-We had a great June meeting sharing lots of ~~biscuits~~ new writing including action-adventure in the late Iron Age, anticipating the Korean War from the Cotswolds, an inspiring and informative journey into the garden and a very, very short story on the unexpected utility of the wok.
+We had a great June meeting sharing lots of ~~biscuits~~ new writing including action-adventure in the late Iron Age, anticipating the Korean War from the Cotswolds, an inspiring and informative journey into the garden and a very, very short story on the unexpected joy of the wok.

 We spoke briefly again about fun with Scrivener.
 It would be interesting to hear if you’ve tried some of the other tools out there, such as Ulysses, Final Draft, or iA Writer, for example, or if Word or Pages are enough for you.
 I’ve wasted far too much potential writing time reading app reviews online, similar to how I’d spend far too long choosing the perfect paper notebook in the pre-smartphone era, but hearing about your own experiences would be far more useful.